-FIRE 53 3 Units FIRE 8
+FIRE 53 3 Units FIRE 83 2 or 2.5 Units

 Fire Prevention Technology

 Course Advisory: SCC minimum English standard.
 Presents the history and philosophy of fire prevention, organization and operation of a fire prevention bureau, use of fire codes, identification and correction of fire hazards, and the relationship of fire preventions with fire safety education and detection and suppression systems.
 This is a Fire Technology core course and must be completed with a final grade of "C" or better in order to receive an Associate Degree or Certificate of Achievement in Fire Technology.
 Three hours lecture.